Nitemice/archidekt-backup-gas/README.md

 - `backupDir`: The ID of the Google Drive directory, where exported data should be stored.
 This can be found by navigating to the folder, and grabbing the ID from the tail of the URL.
-- `removeMissingDecklists`: This option will remove backed up decklist files if they change name, move folders, or do not match a current decklist.
+- `removeMissingDecklists`: This option will remove backed up decklist files if do not match a current decklist, e.g. name changed, moved folders, or deleted.

 ### 2. Load the script into a new Google Apps Script project